 “So, Carolina, what’s the difference between mob surveillance and Angel’s use of these cameras?”

 “Well, you stated that Angel told you the mob could see all the city’s cameras.
 If she is right and the Albanians have penetrated the city’s computer systems, it would be simple to tap into the city surveillance office feeds.
-However, we see no evidence of such penetration of the cities and the FBI’s computer systems as of today.”
+However, we see no evidence of such penetration of the cities and the FBI’s computer systems today.”

 Carolina licked her lips again and locked her blue eyes on Mac’s face.

-“About fifteen years ago, all the surveillance camera manufacturers switched to the CloudView standard where every camera connects to the Internet using the same protocol.
+“About fifteen years ago, all the surveillance camera manufacturers switched to the CloudView standard where every camera connects to the Internet using the same mesh network WiFi protocol.
 These cameras, Mac, all employ an imager and a microprocessor with WiFi circuits.
 Your Angel seems to be able to penetrate the operating systems of these cameras and reprogram their operation.
-She can freeze or set the image into a loop that will spoof any operator observing it.
+She can freeze or set the image into a loop that tricks anyone observing it.

 It’s an impressive feat, Mac.
-I’m guessing that she fashioned a web crawler to locate every camera in Chicago and gain access.
+I suspect she fashioned a web crawler to locate every camera in Chicago and gain access.
 She’s made me a believer, Mac.
 Our tech specialist, Pietrina Cerrone, showed us how she froze and looped these cameras.”

 Mac’s iPhone beeped; it was a text message from Anneliese Darban.

 “I’m back for the weekend.
 You free?”

 Mac sent a short response.

 “I’m home at about 7 p.m. tonight.
+Like to come up?”

+Anneliese replied.

-Like to come up?”Anneliese finished with: “I’ll bring some dinner!”
+“I’ll bring some dinner!”

 Carolina smiled at the flying thumbs.

 “Girlfriend, Mac?”